BetterBetting Achieves Market Capitalization of $232.69 Million (BETR)

-BetterBetting (BETR) traded flat against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on May 29th.
-One BetterBetting coin can currently be bought for $0.82 or 0.00001373 BTC on popular cryptocurrency exchanges.
+BetterBetting (BETR) traded flat against the U.S. dollar during the one day period ending at 8:00 AM ET on June 5th.
 In the last week, BetterBetting has traded flat against the U.S. dollar.
-BetterBetting has a total market capitalization of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
+BetterBetting has a market cap of $232.69 million and approximately $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
+One BetterBetting coin can currently be purchased for approximately $0.82 or 0.00001373 BTC on popular exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.